-Situated along the scenic Connecticut coastline, Rocky Neck State Park is a is a small recreation area that features white sand beaches, salt marshes, and the rocky remnants of Ice Age glaciers.
+Situated along the scenic Connecticut coastline making great camping near New Haven, Rocky Neck State Park is a is a small recreation area that features white sand beaches, salt marshes, and the rocky remnants of Ice Age glaciers.
 The park is located about 1 hour southeast of Hartford, near the town of East Lyme, with a view across the sound of Fishers Island, Gardiners Island, and Long Island.
 The park showcases several examples of ancient glacial terrain, including rock scouring and polishing, potholes and erratic boulders.
 In some places, the overlying sediment has been completely eroded away to reveal interesting outcrops of banded granitic gneiss.

 The campground at Rocky Neck offers 160 drive-in campsites for tent and RV campers.
 Visitors can choose from open, grassy sites and wooded, shady sites.
 Each site is equipped with picnic tables and fire rings, but RV hookups are not available.
 Sites can accommodate vehicles/trailers up to 35 feet; some sites are tent-only.
 Water faucets, restrooms, and trash/recycling receptacles are located throughout the campground; a dump station is located near the campground entrance.
 Dogs are not permitted in this park.
 Camping is available from May through September; sites are $20–$30/night; reservations accepted.